brainwane/zulip/templates/zerver/help/analytics.md

 # Analytics

-Zulip provides analytics for tracking various usage statistics about you and your organization.
+Zulip provides analytics to help you track various usage statistics about you and your organization.
-This will allow you to have a holistic view of your organization's communications.
+This allows you to have a holistic view of your organization's communications.

-Analytics can be accessed via the [stats](/stats) page.
+You can access analytics on the [stats](/stats) page.

 ### Messages Sent Over Time

-* By default the number of messages sent by **Humans** (users) is shown, but you can also view the number of messages sent by bots by clicking on **Bots** at the top right.
+* By default Zulip shows the number of messages sent by **Humans** (users), but you can click to include or exclude **Me**, **Humans** or **Bots** at the top right.

-* Apart from the options already provided, custom time frames are also possible by clicking and dragging the slider as shown below.
+* Apart from the default options, you can choose custom time frames by clicking and dragging the slider as shown below.

     ![Sliding window](/static/images/help/stats-sliding-window.png)